 About

-I received my PhD in mathematics from Stanford University in 2021, where my advisor was Jacob Fox.
+Previously, I was an NSF postdoctoral research fellow at Princeton University working with Noga Alon.
+Before that, I received my PhD in mathematics from Stanford University in 2021, where my advisor was Jacob Fox.

 You can find my CV here.
 I blog about life, research, and rationality at my personal blog; most of my better posts can also be found cross-posted on LessWrong.

-Contact: xiaoyuh [at] princeton [dot] edu
+Contact: xhe399 [at] gatech [dot] edu